sandeegar/RestApiChallenge/readMe.md

 ## To view Report
 Go to the root directory under RestApiChallenge/test-output/Rest-API-Testing/Regression-Suite.html

-## Important Note
-There is performance issue on the hosted server of the application as there are list of 87 API tests which have been automated including positive and negative scenarios.
-So Application crashes after executing 60 tests passed and for the remaining tests it shows error while passing when executed individually.

 ## Test Summary
-While Executing each Test class individually mentioned in testng.xml  out of 87 API tests 6 tests are failing due to the anomaly in the application which are as below :
+While Executing each Test class individually mentioned in testng.xml  out of 87 API tests 5 tests are failing due to the anomaly in the application which are as below :

 ### test_04_verify_order_not_placed_with_incorrect_location_of_one_stop
 Test class: com.rest.api.PostApi